About the Program

 The applicant's high school principal, guidance counselor, or history/government teacher must sign and verify the student's application submission and nomination to the program.
-Selected student delegates MUST be able to attend the entire 2022 online Washington Week event March 5-12, 2022.
+Selected student delegates MUST be able to attend the entire Washington Week event.

 North Dakota Application Process

-Students may qualify to apply through leadership positions they hold per the USSYP official criteria for the current 2021-2022 academic year.
-All student leadership qualifying positions are subject to the judgement of the state selection administrator and will be verified and confirmed.
+Students may qualify to apply through leadership positions they hold per the USSYP official criteria.
+All student leadership qualifying positions are subject to the judgment of the state selection administrator and will be verified and confirmed.
 A committee of education leaders selects two delegates and two alternates to represent North Dakota in this program.
 The State Superintendent of Public Instruction provides final approval.